Unfulfilled potential: FDI & sustainable development

 Discussion about the GTA report between Professors Simon Evenett from the University of St. Gallen and Stephan Chambers from the LSE Marshall Institute will be chaired by Professor Kathryn Hochstetler from the LSE International Development Department.

-More details of the webinar will be provided soon.
+More details of the webinar will be shared when available from the organiser.